 5. Halloween.
 If you want to meet a lot of JW's, without going to a Kingdom Hall service, go to stores, restaurants, and public places after dark on Halloween.
 They don't want to be home when children go trick or treating.
 Many of them leave their homes, turn out the lights, and go to out for the evening.
 Or they stay home in the dark.
 Whatever, ...
 It's just a really uncomfortable time of year for Jehovah's Witnesses.

 6. Jehovah's Witnesses fear and obey their religious leaders based on the words of Jesus in Matthew 24:45-51

 It is believed that the Governing Body of Jehovah's Witnesses is God's only channel of communication in the world today.
-WT June 15, 2009 edition, entitled, "The Faithful Steward and It's Governing Body".
+Watchtower June 15, 2009 edition, entitled, "The Faithful Steward and It's Governing Body".

 Videos About Jehovah's Witnesses.

 Videos: Discover why Jehovah's Witnesses are Leaving Their Religion

 Video: Dr explains why their beliefs contribute to Mental Illness